-Male Contraceptive Pill Found 99% Effective In Mice - The Miracle Tech
+Male contraceptive pill found 99% effective in mice - The Miracle Tech

 Ever since the female birth control pill was first approved in the 1960s, researchers have been interested in a male counterpart, Abdullah Al Noman, MD, a graduate student at the University of Minnesota who will present the work, told AFP. .

-“Several studies have shown that men are more interested in sharing the responsibility of birth control with their partners,” he said — but so far, …
+“Many studies have shown that men are more interested in sharing the responsibility of birth control with their partners,” he said – but so far, only two have been effective…